 This a huge benefit for Defendants.
 A jury will probably be more sympathetic to the facts of the offense.: the prior history, the credibility of witnesses and other factors that judges may discount.
 The district attorneys handle jury trial all the time.
 But the City attorneys do not.
 This puts the city at a disadvantage.
 The City of Las Vegas has reacted by not charging domestic violence anymore, just simple battery which does not limit the right to bear arms.
 This means if one is convicted there is no requirement that one attend 26 weeks of domestic violence counseling an no limitation by the State of one’s right to bear arms.

 If one is convicted of a felony such as a third time domestic violence or battery domestic violence by strangulation there are much more severe penalties, including prison time.
 For these reasons, it is crucial that those accused hire an experienced criminal defense lawyer.
-At Yampolsky & Margolis Attorneys at Law, we have successfully handled hundreds of DV cases, both misdemeanors and felonies.
+At Yampolsky & Margolis Criminal Defense Las Vegas, we have successfully handled hundreds of DV cases, both misdemeanors and felonies.
 Call us if you have any questions at (702) 385-9777, visit us here, or send us a message on our contact form.

 To learn more about domestic violence in Nevada and how our firm can help you, please read more about domestic violence cases here.